docker/docs/docs/overview.md

 # Docker Toolbox Overview

-Docker Toolbox is an installer for quick setup and launch of a Docker environment on Mac and Windows systems.
+Docker Toolbox is an installer for quick setup and launch of a Docker environment on older Mac and Windows systems that do not meet the requirements of the new [Docker for Mac](/docker-for-mac/index.md) and [Docker for Windows](/docker-for-windows/index.md) apps.

 ![Toolbox installer](images/toolbox-installer.png)